-For products/interventions that do not require regulation by the FDA:
+For products/interventions that do not require regulation by the FDA or an international regulatory agency:

 Explain why the product/intervention is exempt from FDA oversight.
 Provide confirmation that the trial does not require regulation by the FDA in writing from the IRB of record or the FDA.
-No further information for this Attachment is required.
+If the clinical trial will be conducted at international sites, provide equivalent information relevant to the host country(ies) regulatory requirements.
+No further information for this attachment is required.

-For products that require regulation by the FDA:
+For products that require regulation by the FDA and/or an international regulatory agency: